root-project/web/manual/math/index.md

 ### Using TUnuranMultiContDist for a multi-dimensional distribution

-Use [TUnuranMultiContDist](https://root.cern/doc/master/classTUnuranMultiContDist.html) to create a multi-dimensional distribution, which can be created from a multi-dimensional pdf (probability density function).
+- Use {% include ref class="TUnuranMultiContDist" %} to create a multi-dimensional distribution, which can be created from a multi-dimensional PDF (probability density function).

 _**Example**_